MitchellShiell/OvertureReadmeUpdate-Ego-/README.md

 <!--Modeled from: "https://github.com/microsoft/vscode"-->
 <!--Modeled from: "https://coding-boot-camp.github.io/full-stack/githubprofessional-readme-guide"-->

-# Ego
+# Overture Ego - Authentication & Authorization microservice

 [<img src="https://img.shields.io/badge/chat-on%20slack-blue">](http://slack.overture.bio)

-This Overture repository is where we, the [OICR Genome Informatics Team](https://softeng.oicr.on.ca/team/), develop the Ego authentication & authorization microservice.
-Overture is a collection of open-source, extendable solutions for big-data genomic science. <!--Optional: Not only do we work on code issues here, we also publish our ... roadmap ... plans.--> Our source code is available to the general public under the [gpl-v3.0](LICENSE.txt) license.
+This Overture repository is where we, the [OICR Genome Informatics Team](https://softeng.oicr.on.ca/team/), develop the [Ego](https://www.overture.bio/products/ego/) authentication & authorization microservice.
+[Overture]((https://www.overture.bio/)) is a collection of open-source, extendable solutions for big-data genomic science. <!--Optional: Not only do we work on code issues here, we also publish our ... roadmap ... plans.--> Our source code is available to the general public under the [gpl-v3.0](LICENSE.txt) license.

+For more information on the Overture suite see our website [linked here.](https://www.overture.bio/)

 <!--![](https://www.overture.bio/static/124ca0fede460933c64fe4e50465b235/a6d66/system-diagram.png)-->